aliaksandr-biarozka/checkout/README.md

 - add all kind of validation that is mocked, or where comments are left
 - better circuit breaker (per endpoint)
 - unified error responses
-- implement extra mile points
+- implement left extra mile points